gdcc/xoai/README.md

 data can be served from your `ItemRepository` implementation
 - Use native JDK HTTP client for OAI requests in service provider, extended with client builder and option to create unsafe SSL connections for testing
+- New JDK HTTP client allows to send custom headers, useful for authentication etc
 - Add total number of results (inspired by GBIF #8)
 - Larger rewrite of how data provider works:
 	- Enable caching requests by exposing the resumption token to the application and making the pagination of